Sometimes I try to look for things to do in my spare time.

 Got spare time right now?

-And that is the best thing you can do in 10 minutes.
+And that is my personal best thing to do in my spare time.

 These 10 minute meditation sessions are game-changers.
 They refresh you, restore you, and get you up and running again.